• Skip to primary navigation

 Set a piece of parchment paper on your work surface.
 Set a rectangle (or oval) plastic container (like Rubbermaid) on the parchment.
 You want the top edges of the canister to be able to sit on the top edges of the plastic container so the chocolate can drip off.
 Set the canister upside down on the container.

-O.K. here is where I needed a third hand, with the canister upside down, use an offset spatula to scrape around the edge removing any excess chocolate.
+With the canister upside down, use an offset spatula to scrape around the edge removing any excess chocolate.
 If the chocolate is still liquid, return it to the container it was sitting on, and allow more excess chocolate to drip out.
 Scrape around the edge once the chocolate has begun to harden.

 Set it upside down on a sheet of parchment paper in your refrigerator until set.
 My plastic canister is clear which makes it easy to tell when the chocolate is set.
 As it sets it will retract from the sides of the canister in sections and you will notice a change of color on the outside of the clear canister.
 Dark spots indicate the chocolate is still wet.

 Once completely set, gently pull the chocolate out of the canister.
-It should slide right out (if your chocolate was not properly tempered, however, it wont.)
-Allow it to come to room temperature before decorating.
+It should slide right out (If your chocolate was not properly tempered, it won't release.)

-Dust your work surface with powdered sugar.
-I fill a tea/spice bag with powdered sugar and tap it on the counter to get a nice light dusting.
 Use a rolling pin to roll out your modeling chocolate to 1/16th of an inch thickness.
 Use a cookie cutter or knife to cut out a ghost shape, being sure to make it about an inch shorter than your canister.

-Use a 1/2″ round cookie cutter to make the outline of the ghost’s eyes.
-Gently press the cutter about halfway into the ghost shaped cut out, being sure not to cut all the way through.
+Use a ½" round cookie cutter to make the outline of the ghost's eyes.
+Gently press the cutter about halfway into the ghost-shaped cutout, being sure not to cut all the way through.
 To create the pupils roll out a small amount of dark modeling chocolate and cut out circles using the top of a #12 pastry tip.
 Attach the pupils to the ghost with a small dab of water.

-For the borders, use a pasta/pizza wheel to cut out 1/4″ wide strips long enough to wrap around the canister.
-Cut out the word “boo” using alphabet cutters.
+For the borders, use a pasta/pizza wheel to cut out ¼" wide strips long enough to wrap around the canister.
+Cut out the word "boo" using alphabet cutters.

 Use melted chocolate to glue decorations onto the chocolate canister.
 For the border, I paint a very thin line of chocolate all along a strip of modeling chocolate and wrap the strip around the chocolate canister, cutting it to the right length and pressing the seams together.
 If you paint on too much melted chocolate it will ooze out around your decorations, so apply the chocolate sparingly.

 Fill your canister with candy, chocolate, nuts, etc. I dipped pretzel rods in milk chocolate and covered them with Halloween sprinkles.
-I often times will sprinkle the chocolate dipped pretzels in chopped nuts, toffee bits, toasted coconut, malted milk bits, etc.

-This is a chocolate bucket I created to give as a thank you gift to Sara Moulton.
-I was fortunate enough several years ago to take a cooking class from her while she was on her latest book signing tour.
-She has been one of the most influential teachers (live and on television) that I’ve had over the years.
-I use her recipes all the time and the techniques she has taught me have been invaluable in the kitchen.
-I wanted to let her know what an inspiration she had been to me, so I created this bucket and presented it to her.
 I used a Cricket Cake machine to cut out all of the decorations.
 I just loved how it turned out and Sarah was delighted to receive it.
-She was so generous to me – she even wrote a wonderful review of my book on her website.
+She was so generous to me - she even wrote a wonderful review of my book on her website.
 I am so grateful to have met her and to have had her as a teacher.

 SaveSave